30% off sitewide! Sale ends soon. -dsktp

 For many people, cupping is relaxing.
 Additionally, it has become popular amongst Olympic athletes for exercise recovery.
 You can try it with a licensed practitioner or buy an at-home cupping set.
 If you try this at home, combine the power of cupping with the power of plant medicine by using a botanical or essential oil to improve your cups' suction and glide.

 When you're in physical discomfort, you may want nothing more than to spend all day on the sofa watching TV.
 In fact, you might have heard that the best treatment is RICE: rest, ice, compression, elevation.
 However, Dr. Gabe Mirkin tells Outside that this method can actually delay healing and prolong discomfort: "You'll increase healing by movement without pressure."

-It’s important to increase blood flow to the area of your soreness, as well as gently lengthen the affected muscles to avoid inducing stiffness.
-Try to stay away from any movement that puts pressure on your affected muscles, such as weight lifting.
+It's important to increase blood flow to the area of your soreness, as well as gently lengthen the affected muscles to avoid inducing stiffness.
+Try to avoid any movement that puts pressure on your affected muscles, such as weight lifting.

 The following are usually good options:

 Take it slow, and remember to pause if your movement triggers pain signals and becomes uncomfortable or exacerbates muscle soreness or muscle tension.

 Magnesium is an essential vitamin that plays a role in everything from regulating your heartbeat to building bone.
 When you lack magnesium, it can lead to a muscle spasm and discomfort.
 Taking magnesium can help with muscle tension, muscle cramps, soreness, and pain.
 In addition, this natural remedy aids healthy sleep and can even improve your mood.

 There are two ways to use magnesium to manage discomfort and support your overall health: